By Robert Colvile

 Charlotte Henry - 9 Dec 2016

 Gavin Kelly - 9 Dec 2016

 Many Christians argue for capitalism on the grounds that markets and private property support man’s rightful freedom, and doing away with them means poverty and tyranny.
 But others disagree.

-Sign up to our email briefings to have the best of popular capitalism delivered direct to your inbox.
+Sign up to our popular email briefing to get the most interesting stories from CapX and the wider web delivered direct to your inbox.

 Companies that listed before 1970 had a 92% chance of surviving the next five years, whereas companies that listed from 2000 to 2009 had only a 63% chance.

 Energy & Environment

 New Scientist - 9 Dec 2016